Getting the Most out of Your Membership Requires Your Time

 Communal worship is extremely important.
 Attend services regularly, and come to congregational meetings.
 Through participation, you are knit into the fabric of this fellowship and give life to the reason you decided to become a Member.

 We believe that each of us is capable of discovering religious truth as it is revealed to us in our lives and within our community.
 We each take responsibility for our own spiritual well being with the support of the congregation.

 Be a Steward of this Congregation

 Use your talents and interests to serve the congregation and preserve it for future Unitarian Universalists.
 We need hands, hearts and minds.
 That means sharing the work, doing the chores, and joining committees.
 We cannot succeed in our mission without your involvement.
-Not surprisingly, taking care of UUCA (the goal of a steward) means contributing now just hands, hearts and minds, but money, too.
+Not surprisingly, taking care of UU Asheville (the goal of a steward) means contributing not just hands, hearts and minds, but money, too.
 The financial support of our congregation comes primarily from the generosity of our Members.
 We ask you to make a written financial commitment every year, an annual pledge.
 This is necessary so that the Board of Trustees can develop a responsible financial plan for the coming year and bring it to the congregation for approval.

 We commit our faith to action and demonstrate through our service to others what we say with our mouths.
 The congregation is actively engaged in a number of social causes; however, there are many opportunities in each of our lives for outreach to others.
 Acts of caring are an essential part of belonging to a faith community.

 We encourage you to become involved at deeper levels in the Unitarian Universalist movement.
 As a Member you will receive the UU World magazine.
 We encourage you to attend Unitarian Universalist camps, conferences, workshops and the denomination’s annual meeting.

 Our UU Asheville community seeks and celebrates diversity, inclusive of all ages, colors, sexual orientations, gender identities, abilities, and classes.